stevenpencle/D6-LOA/README.md

 Please feel free to create your own themes, and please be sure to share with the rest of us.
 Currently, all themes must meet one of the approved [FDOT color palettes](http://www.fdot.gov/it/docs/standards/colorpalette-10252013.htm)

+[Font Awesome](https://fontawesome.com/icons?d=gallery) is included in the template as our glyph library.

 ### Manual Steps to Create a New Application from the Template

 1. Rename the extract folder to `{your-project-name}`